simonmichael/hledger/hledger/hledger.m4.md

 **NO_COLOR**
 If this variable exists with any value, hledger will not use ANSI color codes in terminal output.
-This overrides the --color/--colour option.
+This is overriden by the --color/--colour option.

 # DATA FILES